- + Rubber stays in place at depth unlike nylon

 Rubber vs Nylon - The Only Decision That Matters

+A rubber belt stretches.
+A nylon belt doesn't.
 At depth, your wetsuit compresses under pressure and your body takes up less volume.
-If you’re wearing a nylon belt, it loosens as this happens and weights shift.
-By the time you’re at 20m, a poorly set up nylon belt can be halfway around to your back.
+If you're wearing a nylon belt, it loosens as this happens and weights shift.
+By the time you're at 20m, a poorly set up nylon belt can be halfway around to your back.

 A rubber Marseillaise belt maintains constant tension.
 As pressure increases and your wetsuit compresses, the belt contracts to stay snug.
 Weights stay exactly where you put them - over your hip bones, in front, away from your kidneys.